Donor Advised Fund Terms and Fees

 While there is no set-up fee to open a fund at CFNJ, with certain exceptions, the Foundation does charge a minimum fee of $500 per year.

-Funds invested in several of our funds incur costs related to third-party investment management andconsulting and bank custodian servicers.
-CFNJ’s investment fee is a blended rated based on theasset values and current fees charged by our underlying investment managers and custodians; returns are net of those fees.
+Funds invested in several of our funds incur costs related to third-party investment management and consulting and bank custodian servicers.
+CFNJ does not charge any investment fees.

 ROLE OF ADVISORS